 I grew up with a grandmother who used a lot of southern expressions.
 One of my favorites was, “For every rag, there’s a tag.”
 That phrase pretty much summed up Gramps’ notion that there is someone out there for everyone in this big and crazy world, and through a higher power, sometimes those two people will find each other in this life and be together despite circumstances.

-The story of Adriel and Monae Alvarado exemplifies my Grandma’s words perfectly.
-The two former prison inmates fell in love and began an unlikely open romance, while they were both incarcerated in a Pennsylvania prison.
+The story of Adriel and Monae Alvarado exemplifies my Grandma’s words entirely.
+The two former prison inmates fell in love while they were both incarcerated in Pennsylvania.

-In a story recently posted by Metro.co.uk, Adriel and Monae shared the story of how they met while locked up.
-Monae had already started hormone replacement therapy prior to going to jail but had not underdone the surgery.
+In a recent story recently posted by Metro.co.uk, Adriel and Monae shared the story of how they met in prison at a time after Monae had already started hormone replacement therapy – before going to jail.
+At that point, she had not had surgery.

-It what seems to be a cruel and insensitive rule; prison policy was to incarcerate pre-surgery transgender people based on their gender at birth.
-As Monae exudes features of a cis female, this rule made her particularly vulnerable to assaults; sexual and otherwise, by fellow inmates.
+It seems to be a cruel and insensitive rule; prison policy was to incarcerate pre-surgery transgender people based on their gender at birth.
+As Monae physically exudes a cis female’s features, this rule made her particularly vulnerable to assaults by fellow inmates.

 The pair locked eyes and instantly felt a connection.
 It didn’t take long for the two to start dating officially, meeting in the library, gym, or for movie nights to be together.
 In the early days of their relationship, it wasn’t just finding ways to meet up that was a struggle, they also faced hostility from fellow inmates and prison staff alike.

 As I watched the video of Adriel and Monae, I was moved by their story.
 Adriel bravely expressed the rejection from family, and there was also violence to endure from gang members who jumped him because he was open about his love of a trans woman.